SiTronXD/vk3dGaussianSplatting/README.md

 # 3D Gaussian Splatting
 A Vulkan renderer for 3D Gaussian Splatting (original paper: https://repo-sam.inria.fr/fungraph/3d-gaussian-splatting/3d_gaussian_splatting_low.pdf).
 It works by first importing 3D gaussians from a given .ply-file in a pre-processing step.
 The renderer sorts gaussians by depth, projects, rasterizes and then blends gaussians in real-time.
 A GPU-driven approach is being used and relies only on compute shaders, rather than utilizing the graphics pipeline.
-Still, a number of optimizations needed to be implemented in order for the application to reach the performance one would expect.
+Still, a number of optimizations needed to be implemented in order for the application to reach a high performance.

 # Optimizations
 Implemented optimizations which were proposed by the original paper: